 I love my children, but being a parent can be so hard!

-Being a parent can be a joy, but it's also a tough job.
+Being a parent can be a joy, but it's also a hard job.
 No parent is perfect.
 Everyone makes mistakes.
 Even loving parents sometimes do things they don't mean to do, such as yell at a child.
 But if you think you're having trouble controlling yourself, get help so a pattern of abuse doesn't start.

 I get so frustrated sometimes.
 Is this normal?